Who can buy at OFG?

 We offer up to half of the lots in any given product line for PAP.
 We don’t want to alienate the gallery buyers so we keep the other half for on-site buyers.
 If there is only 1 lot in total, it will only be available in the gallery auction.
 If you see a line item with no more PAP availability you can always make a Pre-bid.

 How much should I Pre-bid?

 This is a tough question as there are no guarantees on an auction.
 If the product is in demand, such as red roses near Valentine’s Day, you’ll probably want to pre-bid more than the Buy-Back price.
-You can always look at the average auction price listings on the website (after you login), here you’ll see average pricing from the last auction as well as from last week and many weeks before (up to 3 years of history is kept).
+You can always look at the average auction price listings on the website, here you’ll see average pricing from the last auction as well as from last week and many weeks before (up to 3 years of history is kept).

 How do Virtual Auctions work?

 Virtual Auctions (VA) are for purchase on one day and pick up for a future day.
-Typically we have 4 VA per week; Monday, Tuesday, Wednesday, and Thursday although occasionally we offer special holiday pre-book auctions right after the usual VA.
+Typically we have 3 VA per week; Monday, Tuesday and Wednesday, although occasionally we offer special holiday pre-book auctions right after the usual VA.

 Can I make PAPs and Pre-bids on the Virtual Auction?